muvox/roguetutorial/README.md

 Clion version 2019.1.4 used at the time of writing.

 I'm in no way a professional on these matters, but i hope this helps you get started.
-To to give back to the RogueLikeDev community I documented my steps and made this tutorial.
+This tutorial was made with RogueLikeDev community in mind.

 #Links
   - MinGW-w64 - https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download